wechaty/docusaurus/docusaurus/docs/recipes/message.md

 ---
-title: 'Making Friends'
+title: 'Dealing with Message'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Sending Request
+## Mention

+Only a message in the room can mention(@) others.

 <Tabs
   groupId="programming-languages"